louisphilipmarcoux/rust-json-parser/README.md

 A fast, 100% safe, and RFC 8259-compliant streaming JSON parser and serializer, built from scratch in Rust.

 rill-json is designed for performance, correctness and safety.
-It provides a low-memory, event-based in-memory 'JsonValue' enum, and a serializer to convert your Rust data back into JSON strings.
+It provides a low-memory, event-based in-memory `JsonValue' enum, and a serializer to convert your Rust data back into JSON strings.

 ## **Key Features**